gacallea/itn1_cluster/ITN1_CLUSTER.md

 In this section you will configure and automate Prometheus and Grafana *to be there for you*.
 In a future revision of this guide, you will configure alerting to send you messages or emails, to let you know about issues when they happen.
 With alerting, if you don't receive any alerts, "*no news is good news*".
 If you do receive them, it's time connect and troubleshoot the issues.

 **IMPORTANT: this guide assumes a remote server with a working domain.
-[DNS](https://en.wikipedia.org/wiki/Domain_Name_System) needs to be configured to access you monitoring, remotely.**
+[DNS](https://en.wikipedia.org/wiki/Domain_Name_System) needs to be configured to access your monitoring, remotely.**

 ### Install Monitoring ###